cyu60/InclusivIT/README.md

 ## Deployed Application

 You can access the deployed application at [InclusivIT](https://inclusiv-it.vercel.app/).
+Walkthrough: [https://youtu.be/nnExXXXbni0](https://youtu.be/nnExXXXbni0)

 ## Features